pebreo/pebreo.github.io/endgame/addendum.md

 **Other Technologies:**

 * **Computational Power:**  The miniaturization of computers from room-sized machines to powerful devices we carry in our pockets is a testament to technological progress.
 This computational power allows us to solve complex problems, analyze data, and perform tasks that were once unimaginable.
+* **Electricity:**  *Naysayers:
+Invisible power coursing through wires?
+Sounds like witchcraft!
+Fire and muscle power are the only reliable ways to do work.
-* **Electricity:**  Harnessing electricity has transformed our world.
+* *Harnessing electricity has transformed our world.
 It powers our homes, industries, and transportation, enabling a vast array of technologies and conveniences that were previously impossible.
 * **Food Preservation:**  Refrigeration allows us to store food for extended periods, reducing spoilage and ensuring access to healthy food year-round.
 This has dramatically improved food security and global access to a variety of food sources.

 ## In-progress : blockchain